klarabau/portfolio-ads/klarabaumeister-19029454-portfolip.md

 		To find out which features are helpful
 		- accuracy changes with set_random value???
 		- linear regression not very helpful to model because all accuracy scores are low

+### My contribution to the final model
+<i> Write about any possible contribution, e.g. writing code, evaluating the code, interpreting outcomes, etc. </i>